Power Utility Maximization with Expert Opinions at Fixed Arrival Times in a Market with Hidden Gaussian Drift: Partially Informed Investors Observing Discrete-Time Expert Opinions

 The proof for $t=t_0=0$ is analogous.
-Finally, the expression for the optimal decision rule follows if ansatz \eqref{Value_C} for the value function $V^\HC$ is substituted into \eqref{opti_stra_power_C_det}. \end{proof}
+Finally, the expression for the optimal decision rule follows if ansatz \eqref{Value_C} for the value function $V^\HC$ is substituted into \eqref{opti_stra_power_C_det}. \end{proof} \begin{remark} Analysing the update formulas \eqref{end_An} through \eqref{end_Cn} for expert opinions which become less and less reliable in the sense that $\norm{\varianceexp^{-1}}\to 0$ it can be seen that $ \Sigmak$ tend to $0_d$ and the update-factors $\Update_k$ given in \eqref{Lambda_update} tend to $I_d$.
+As a consequence the functions $A_k$, $B_k$ and $C_k$ define a smooth value function $V^\HC$ on $[0,T]$ which equals the value function $V^\HR$ of the $\HR$-investor.
+This is as expected since in the considered limiting case for the $\HC$-investors expert opinions do not provide any additional information about the drift.

-\begin{remark} Analysing the update-formulas \eqref{end_An} through \eqref{end_Cn} for expert opinions which become less and less reliable in the sense that $\norm{\varianceexp^{-1}}\to 0$ it can be seen that $ \Sigmak$ tend to $0_d$ and the update-factors $\Lambda_k$ given in \eqref{Lambda_update} tend to $I_d$.
-As a consequence the functions $A_k$, $B_k$ and $C_k$ define a smooth value function $V^HC$ on $[0,T]$ which equals the value function $V^\HR$ of the $\HR$-investor.
-This is as expected since in the considered limiting case for the $\HC$-investors expert opinions do not provide any additional information about the drift. \end{remark} \paragraph{Monetary value of information} For the initial investments $x_0^{\HR/\HC}$ and $x_0^{\HC/\HF}$ introduced in Subsection \ref{MonetaryValue} and needed to evaluate the efficiency of the $\HC$-investor and the monetary value of expert opinions one can derive the following expressions.
+In Remark \ref{rem_log_power} we have seen that for $H=\HR,\HD$ and $\theta\to 0$ the optimal decision rule $\Pi^{H}(t,m)$ converges to $\Pi^{H}_{\log}(t,m)=\Sigma_{R}^{-1}m$ which is optimal for log-utility, see Proposition \ref{LogUtilityValue}.
+The same holds for $H=\HC$ since the functions $A^k,B^k$ and therefore the correction term $\Pi^Z-\Pi^F$ vanish for $\theta=0$.
+This can be seen from the vanishing solutions of the ODEs for $A_k,B_k$ between the information dates.
+This implies that the updates \eqref{end_An},\eqref{end_Bn} at the informations dates also vanish. \end{remark}